-- Development of a smartphone app wizard to highlight the benefits of data-sharing
+- Development of a smartphone app wizard to record patient information sharing preferences for sharing healthcare data

 Public Involvement and Engagement Framework

-The Public Involvement and Engagement Senate has helped develop the public involvement and engagement aims and objectives for the Innovation Agency through the Public Involvement and Engagement Framework.
+The Public Involvement and Engagement Senates have helped to develop the public involvement and engagement aims and objectives for the Innovation Agency through the Public Involvement and Engagement Framework.

-PIES members come from a variety of backgrounds and have a wide-range of experience from within health and social care as both professionals and patients, and from roles in the wider community.
+Senate members come from a variety of backgrounds and have a wide range of experience as patients, carers, roles within the community and also as advocates from within health and social care as professionals.

-If you would like to become more actively involved in providing a public voice on our work as part of the Patient Involvement and Engagement Senate (PIES) we are looking for volunteers with all levels of experience.
+If you would like to become more actively involved in providing a public voice on our work as part of the Patient and Public Involvement and Engagement Senates, we are looking for volunteers with all levels of experience.

-Volunteers dictate their level of involvement - from attending meetings, to completing questionnaires and telephone interviews, or sitting on expert panels.
+Volunteers can dictate their level of involvement - from attending meetings to completing questionnaires and telephone interviews or sitting on expert groups.